Red Bull F1 team principal Christian Horner denies allegation of inappropriate behavior | News Channel 3-12

 By Jill Martin, CNN

-(CNN) — Red Bull has launched an independent investigation into its Formula One team principal Christian Horner over claims he engaged in inappropriate behavior with an unidentified member of Red Bull Racing – allegations the racing chief has denied.
+(CNN) — Red Bull’s Formula One team principal Christian Horner has denied allegations that he engaged in inappropriate behavior towards a member of the racing team.

-“After being made aware of certain recent allegations, the company launched an independent investigation (into Christian Horner),” Red Bull said in a statement, obtained by CNN contributor Phil Duncan, an F1 correspondent with Press Association in London.
+When asked if he had been given a rough indication of when a decision would be announced, Horner said that was a company matter and would not expand on the issue.

-“This process, which is already underway, is being carried out by an external specialist barrister.
-The company takes these matters extremely seriously and the investigation will be completed as soon as practically possible.
-It would not be appropriate to comment further at this time,” reads the statement.
+“I can’t talk further about that, but obviously working with that process,” he added.

-A story from Dutch news outlet De Telegraaf reported Monday that Horner has been accused of inappropriate behavior and that the behavior was towards a member of Red Bull Racing, according to several unnamed sources.
+Earlier this month, Dutch news outlet De Telegraaf reported that Horner had been accused of inappropriate behavior and that the behavior was towards a member of Red Bull Racing, according to several unnamed sources.

 The report doesn’t name the team member or describe the circumstances.